Immunization Frequently Asked Questions

 Due to the variability in coverage by health insurance companies, please check with your health insurance carrier to see what immunizations are covered and how you can be reimbursed if you receive the immunizations at Duquesne University Health Services/Center for Pharmacy Care, or a local provider's office.

 Can I submit a copy of my immunization records instead of the Duquesne University Immunization Verification Form?

-No. The Duquesne University Immunization Verification Form is required to be completed, signed, dated, and stamped by a health care professional.
+No. The Duquesne university Veriification Form is required to be completed, signed, dated, and stamped by a health care professional.